Min st-Cut Oracle for Planar Graphs with Near-Linear Preprocessing Time: Adding a separating cycle to the region tree

+\paragraph{Search step} As we can identify if an edge belongs to $C$ (Lemma~\ref{Lem:ExtFaceLCA}) in $O(\log n)$ time, we can avoid edges of $C$ during the search.
+Since $G[R]$ is degree three, we will never encounter edges emanating from the right of $C$.
 The search can be done by DFS or BFS in linear time, starting with vertices of $L$.
-Given a super edge $\hat e$ found by this search, we find the first or last edge $e$ (of $G$) on the path the super edge represents; this takes $O(1)$ time since $e$ is associated with $\hat e$.
+Given a super edge $\hat e$ found by this search, we find the first or last edge $e$ (of $G$) on the path the super edge represents in $O(1)$ time, since $e$ is associated with $\hat e$.
+The search takes $O(|\mathcal F_\ell|\log n)$.

-In order for this to work, we need to identify, for each $v\in L$, the set of super edges incident to $v$ which are not on $C$ and which do not emanate to the right of $C$.
-As noted in the above proof the compact representation of $R$ has degree three.
-It follows that no super edge incident to $v$ emanates to the right of $C$.
-To identify the super edge incident to $v$ which is not on $C$, we can apply Lemma~\ref{Lem:ExtFaceLCA} to the first edge on each of the three super edge paths.